arvkevi/ezancestry/README.md

 There are four commands available:

-1. `predict`: predict the genetic ancestry of a sample or cohort of samples using the nearest neighbors model.
+1. `fetch`: generate a csv file with all the 1000 Genome samples (rows) at the specified AISNPs locations (columns).
-2. `plot`: plot the genetic ancestry of samples using only the output of `predict`.
+2. `predict`: predict the genetic ancestry of a sample or cohort of samples using the nearest neighbors model.
-3. `fetch`: generate the dependencies for `build-model`.
+3. `plot`: plot the genetic ancestry of samples using the output of `predict`.
-4. `train`: build a nearest neighbors model from the 1000 genomes data using a custom set of AISNPs.
+4. `train`: build a k-nearest neighbors model from the 1000 genomes data using a custom set of AISNPs.

 Use the commands in the following way: